-Leaky gut syndrome, or intestinal hyper-permeability, is not something that should be taken lightly.
+Leaky gut syndrome is not something that should be taken lightly.
 Once the syndrome has been identified, it is a very treatable condition.
 The classic signs are severe bloating and chronic gas.
 There are many common causes connected to a leaky gut colon and the condition may lead to other problematic medical conditions.

 Everyone has occasional gas and bloating issues.
 Often, they are the result of the foods you may have eaten during the day.
 However, severe bloating and gas that is relentless is not a normal condition.
 If you have to wear baggy or loose fitting clothing because normal fitting clothing gets too tight during the course of the day because of constant bloating, it's time to consult your physician.